Novanglus96/LenoreShop/README.md

 DJANGO_SUPERUSER_USERNAME=supervisor
 ```

 Adjust these values according to your environment and application requirements.
+Make sure to modify the DJANGO_ALLOWED_HOSTS and CSRF_TRUSTED_ORIGINS sections.

 ### Step 2: Create a `.env.db` File